FreemanJE/practice/README.md

-this is readme file today
+This is readme file today